Mariannette Miller-Meeks: 2024

+2026

+Miller-Meeks raised over $1 million in the first quarter of 2025.
+This was the most money raised by any U.S. House incumbent during this time period.
+In the 2026 election, Miller-Meeks is facing a primary challenge from David Pautsch, who unsuccessfully sought the Republican nomination in Iowa's 1st District in 2024.
+Pautsch is running to the right of Miller-Meeks.

+On June 17, 2025, Christina Bohannan announced that she would run for a third time.

 Tenure

 Miller-Meeks, along with all other Senate and House Republicans, voted against the American Rescue Plan Act of 2021.

-On May 19, 2021, Miller-Meeks was one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6, 2021 commission meant to investigate the storming of the U.S. Capitol.
+On May 19, 2021, Miller-Meeks was among 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the storming of the U.S. Capitol.

+Following the November 2024 elections, Miller-Meeks ran in the internal House Republican Conference elections for secretary (the sixth-highest ranking post in the conference), but was defeated by Erin Houchin of Indiana.

+In April 2025, Miller-Meeks urged lawmakers to act to extend a tax break that benefits small businesses.
+The Qualified Business Income deduction allows small business owners to deduct up to 20% of their income.
+It is slated to expire on December 31, 2025.

 Infrastructure

 In 2020, Miller-Meeks said that an infrastructure bill would be her main priority, suggesting a fuel tax increase to pay for it.

-In 2021, Miller-Meeks voted against the Infrastructure Investment and Jobs Act.

 Immigration

 On July 21, 2021, Miller-Meeks and Deborah Ross co-sponsored the America's CHILDREN Act.
 The bill would prevent the children of long-term visa holders who came to the U.S. legally with their parents from having their visas expire the day they turn 21.
 If they have maintained legal status in the U.S. for 10 years and graduated from an institution of higher education, they are eligible to apply for permanent residency.